Popup

 The Amorites were the main group during Ur III period and were mentioned in the last blog.
 They were herdsmen thought to have come from the mountainous regions of central and western Syria.

-In happier times they would have practiced transhumance: spending the harsh dry summers in alpine meadows and moving down to the wadis (oases) that drained the mountains during the cold (relatively wet) winters that can see snow.
+In happier times they would have practiced transhumance: spending the harsh dry summers in alpine meadows and moving down to the wadis (oases) that drained the mountains during the cold (relatively wet) winters that could see snow.

 It would be in these wadis (valleys) that they would have their villages.

-The great drought forced them to spread widely over the fertile crescent and they also followed the great river (valley)s south (into Sumer), raiding, taking their herds, conquering and also settling, despite everything the third Dynasty tried to do to stop them.
+Returning the focus to Sumer, they also followed the great river (valley)s south, raiding, taking their herds, conquering and settling, despite everything the third Dynasty tried to do to stop them.

-This mega-drought was not the only brutal one interrupting the "Wet Holocene' (called the African Humid Period in Africa ) 14,500- 4,000 BC .
+This mega-drought was not the only brutal one interrupting the "Wet Holocene' (called 'the African Humid Period' in Africa ) 14,500- 4,000 BC .

 Unfortunately for Sumer this one was on the background of a more insidious climate change.
-The wet Holocene which had sustained Sumer and many other places was ending.

 Over time, more and more of Sumer’s southern cities became abandoned and the once fertile fields returned to desert.
 The centre of power in Mesopotamia shifted slowly but permanently to the north.